-Raquel is the creator/facilitator of arts programs for youths and adults in private institutions, public schools, residences with organizations, University workshops and prisons.
-Her work with children, teens, incarcerated and formerly incarcerated women within the performing/writing disciplines has lead her to sharing the arts with thousands of participants.
+Raquel is the creator-facilitator of arts programs for youths and adults in private institutions, universities, colleges, public schools, residences with organizations, community centers and incarceration facilities.
+Her work with diverse intergenerational communities, including the incarcerated and formerly incarcerated within the performing/writing disciplines has lead her to sharing the arts with thousands of participants.

 Panels, Conferences, Presentations and Activist Projects– HERE

-Columbia University’s High School Theatre Collaboration Summer Program.
-(4 consecutive years) TA Facilitator for devised works in writing, performance, direction, including physical theatre ritual techniques influenced by Butoh dance to internationally selected high school participants.
-Facilitated the writing students through a workshop forum, where they mounted short plays within collaboration, culminating in two public performances.
-Provided feedback and guidance in works in progress showings to collaboration groups.
-NYC
+Columbia University’s High School International Theatre Collaboration Summer Program.
+Six consecutive years: Teaching Assistant to Dyana Kimball in training for devised works in writing, performance and direction Lead Butoh dance physical techniques to internationally selected high school participants.
+Facilitator to writing students through a workshop forum, where they mounted short plays within collaboration, culminating in two public performances.
+Co- directed several short plays, providing feedback and guidance in works in progress showings to collaboration groups.

 New York University – Guest Lecturer – undergraduate level facilitation in the Education Department for the course American Dilemmas: Race, Inequality and the Unfulfilled Promise of the Public Education.
 Workshop and lecture on power structure within sectors of social inequality.
 Devised theatrical narratives in transformation of oppression and dialogue towards creative solutions.